git config –global user.name “Aleksander Bekasov” git config –global user.email “alekbekasov@…”

 git remote rename origin upstream

-, Add a Line to Ignore All .temp
+In .gitignore, Add a Line to Ignore All .temp Files:

 *.temp

-, Add a Line to Ignore All Files in Any Directory Named temp
+In .gitignore, Add a Line to Ignore All Files in Any Directory Named temp:

 temp/

-, Add a Single Line to Ignore All Files Named temp1.log
+In .gitignore, Add a Single Line to Ignore All Files Named temp1.log, temp2.log, and temp3.log:

 temp?.log